-^{}Manufactured under license from National Products, Inc. U.S. patent 5,746,147.
+Manufactured under license from National Products, Inc. U.S. patent 5,746,147.

-Rudder Remote Lube Fitting
+Rudder Remote Lube Fitting (if equipped)

 The remote lube fitting allows for easy access to lubricating the rudder.
-The remote lube fitting is located at the stern of the engine compartment.
+The remote lube fitting is located in the stern storage area, underneath the shroud.
 Use a quality marine grease and gun.
 Connect the grease gun to the fitting and apply a light pressure to the gun until you feel a slight resistance.